isomorphic-git/git-http-mock-server/README.md

 ## What it does

+It is similar to [`git-http-server`](https://npm.im/git-http-server) but designed for test cases only.
+It uses copy-on-write so that pushing to the repo doesn't actually alter the repo.

-Given a directory of bare git repositories, `git-http-mock-server` will serve those repositories using the native `git-http-backend` process built into `git` (which needs to be installed on the machine).
+Run in a directory full of bare git repositories, `git-http-mock-server` will serve those repos using the native `git-http-backend` process built into `git` (which needs to be installed on the machine).

+You can then:
-You can then run tests that clone or push to git repositories (regardless of whether Github is down) and you can run those tests in parallel without them interfering with each other.
+- run tests that clone or push to those git repositories (regardless of whether Github is down :wink:).
-(It uses copy-on-write so that pushing to the repo doesn't actually alter the repo.)
+- run those tests in parallel without them interfering with each other.

-Because it uses `git-http-backend` git hooks (such as `hooks/update` and `hooks/post-receive`) are automatically supported.
+Git hooks such as `hooks/update` and `hooks/post-receive` are automatically supported.

 It also supports HTTP Basic Auth password protection of repos so you can test how your code handles 401 errors.